CalciferZh/SMPL/README.md

 # SMPL

 Numpy, TensorFlow and PyTorch implementation of SMPL model.
+For C++ implementation (with PyTorch), please see this [repo](https://github.com/YeeCY/SMPLpp).

 **Important:** I **do not** provide model file due to copyright reasons.